What is an email validation API?

 - Validate email addresses to minimize hard bounces

 - Can be integrated with other tools

-- No integrated analytics for this tool which is targeted at email marketing
+- No embedded analytics for this tool which is targeted at email marketing

 This is promoted as a simple REST API for assessing the deliverability of emails.